mattunos/pdsnd_github/README.md

 ### Credits
 The completion of the project was inspired by numerous blogs on stackoverflow as well as the Udactiy Knowledge forum.

+### Contributing
+We encourage programmers to contribute to the improvement of code in this project